the-tunnster/county-cancer-incidence/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment.

-Remember to install the requirements and use a virtual environment, if you know how to use one.
+Remember to install the requirements and use a virtual environment, if you know how to use one :
+    `python -m venv /path/to/venv`
+    `source venv/bin/activate`

+You can then run :
+    `pip install -r requirements.txt`
+This will install required external pacakges for this to work.